kovidgoyal/calibre/manual/template_lang.rst

     * ``language_strings(lang_codes, localize)`` -- return the strings for the language codes passed in `lang_codes`.
 If `localize` is zero, return the strings in English.
 If localize is not zero, return the strings in the language of the current locale. `Lang_codes` is a comma-separated list.
     * ``list_item(index, separator)`` -- interpret the field as a list of items separated by `separator`, returning the `index`th item.
 The first item is number zero.
 The last item can be returned using `list_item(-1,separator)`.
 If the item is not in the list, then the empty value is returned.
 The separator has the same meaning as in the `count` function.
     * ``lookup(pattern, field, pattern, field, ..., else_field)`` -- like switch, except the arguments are field (metadata) names, not text.
 The value of the appropriate field will be fetched and used.
 Note that because composite columns are fields, you can use this function in one composite field to use the value of some other composite field.
 This is extremely useful when constructing variable save paths (more later).
     * ``re(pattern, replacement)`` -- return the field after applying the regular expression.
 All instances of `pattern` are replaced with `replacement`.
-As in all of |app|, these are python-compatible regular expressions.
+As in all of calibre, these are python-compatible regular expressions.
     * ``select(key)`` -- interpret the field as a comma-separated list of items, with the items being of the form "id:value".
 Find the pair with the id equal to key, and return the corresponding value.
 This function is particularly useful for extracting a value such as an isbn from the set of identifiers for a book.
     * ``shorten(left chars, middle text, right chars)`` -- Return a shortened version of the field, consisting of `left chars` characters from the beginning of the field, followed by `middle text`, followed by `right chars` characters from the end of the string. `Left chars` and `right chars` must be integers.
 For example, assume the title of the book is `Ancient English Laws in the Times of Ivanhoe`, and you want it to fit in a space of at most 15 characters.
 If you use ``{title:shorten(9,-,5)}``, the result will be `Ancient E-nhoe`.
 If the field's length is less than ``left chars`` + ``right chars`` + the length of ``middle text``, then the field will be used intact.
 For example, the title `The Dome` would not be changed.
     * ``str_in_list(val, separator, string, found_val, not_found_val)`` -- treat val as a list of items separated by separator, comparing the string against each value in the list.
 If the string matches a value, return found_val, otherwise return not_found_val.
 If the string contains separators, then it is also treated as a list and each value is checked.